visualboyadvance-m/visualboyadvance-m/README.md

 make -j8
 ```

-`./installdeps` is supported on MSys2, Linux (Debian/Ubuntu, Fedora or Arch
+`./installdeps` is supported on MSys2, Linux (Debian/Ubuntu, Fedora, Arch or
-Linux) and Mac OS X (homebrew, macports or fink.)
+Solus) and Mac OS X (homebrew, macports or fink.)

 The Ninja cmake generator is also now supported, including on msys2.